ericbigpanda/docs.bigpanda.io/_integrations/alertsapi-bash.md

 ---
 layout: integration
-title: "Alerts REST API"
+title: "Alerts REST API Bash Wrapper"
 type: API
 draft: false
 ---

-#### Make a REST Call From Your Monitoring System
+#### Make a REST Call From Your Monitoring System - Bash

 The integrated system should call the Alerts API endpoint: